degski/Sax/README.md

     returns a vector of strings "a", "bc", "d" and "e".

     To deal with tabs, pass in a "\t" as a delimiter.

-    Lines of a csv-file get are easily parsed with ",", " ", "\t" as delimiters, which will parse most csv-files out of the box.
+    Lines in a csv-file are easily parsed with the combo of `",", " ", "\t"` as delimiters, which will parse most csv-files out of the box.

     std::string s { "Tom and, Jerry" };
     auto vector = sax::string_split ( s, "and" );